guilhermehas/guilhermehas.github.io/agda-posts/unit-of-measure.lagda.md

     measure : ℚ
 ```

-These variables and this `Op2` function will be used later.
+These variables and this `Op2` function will be used later:

 ```
 private